ZaraTaza/NHS-RTT/README.md

 **Key Findings**

-**1) National Performance**
+**1) National Average Performance**

-In March 2026, the national average of patients seen within 18 weeks was 65.4% — barely meeting the government's interim target of 65%, and far below the constitutional standard of 92%.
+In March 2026, the national average across ICBs was 65.4% of patients seen within 18 weeks which barely meets the government's interim target of 65% and far below the constitutional standard of 92%.

 National performance was largely flat between April 2025 and January 2026, hovering around 61-62%, before a sharp improvement in February and March 2026.